stappersg/vBook/src/install/source/linux.md

 ### Adding vSMTP as a systemd service

- &#9758; | The vsmtp user must have the rights to bind to ports <1024.
-Version 0.10 will bring a mechanism allowing vSMTP to drop privileges at startup.
+The vsmtp user must have the rights to bind to ports <1024.

+&#9998; | Version 0.10 will come with a mechanism to drop privileges at vSMTP startup.

 Copy the daemon configuration file to /etc/systemd/system.